-Study of the growth and development of the individual from conception through early adolescence, with emphasis on physical, perceptual, motor, cognitive, language, personality, and social development.
-Includes studies of major developmental theories and concepts that are applied to childhood as well as research methods used in the study of children.
+A study of the growth and development of the individual from conception until late adolescence.
+Emphasis will be placed on physical, perceptual, motor, cognitive, language, spiritual, social and emotional development.
+Includes study of major developmental theories and concepts that are applied to childhood and adolescence as well as problems common to this period.